A new treatment for some periodic Schr\"{o}dinger operators I: the eigenvalue: Classical Floquet theory and Large Eigenvalue Perturbation

-\subsection{Ellipsoidal wave equation}
+\subsubsection{Ellipsoidal wave equation}

-The more interesting examples are the equation (\ref{schro-eq}) with elliptic potentials.
-The elliptic potentials have two independent periods, from which we can make the third period.
-It is questionable whether the classical Floquet theory can be directly applied to all periods, up to now very limited results on this problem has been obtained \cite{Arscott1964, Magnus-Winkler, Eastham1973}.
-As we would show in the rest of the paper, the classical Floquet theory is still valid for one period, but a generalization is needed for other periods.
+Our main concern is the spectral problem with elliptic potentials.
+The elliptic function we discuss can be represented by the elliptic theta function, Jacobian elliptic functions or Weierstrass elliptic function, see the Appendix \ref{ellipticfunctionconvention} for the convention used in this study.
+In the form of Weierstrass elliptic function $\wp(x;2\omega_1,2\omega_2)$, the elliptic potentials have two periods $2\omega_1,2\omega_2$, the periods are independent vectors in the complex plane with the ratio satisfies $\mbox{Im}(\frac{\omega_2}{\omega_1})\ne0$.
+From $2\omega_1$ and $2\omega_2$ we can make the third period $2\omega_3=2\omega_1+2\omega_2$ which is also needed in the study.
+Superficially they seem on equal footing regarding the Floquet property.
+Nevertheless, it is questionable whether the classical Floquet theory can be directly applied to all periods in the form (\ref{nufrommonodromy}) or (\ref{mufrommonodromy}).
+Although there are some discussions directly devoted this problem \cite{Floquet1884, Picard1881, Hermite1885, Arscott-Wright1969, Sleeman-Smith-Wright1984}, a clear connection to the (multiple) asymptotic solutions is absent.
+As we would show some evidences in the rest of the paper, the classical Floquet theory is still valid for one period $2\omega_1$, but a generalization is needed for other two periods $2\omega_2$ and $2\omega_3$.